Defending Against Stealthy Attacks on Multiple Nodes with Limited Resources: A Game-Theoretic Analysis: Game Model

-The first constraint requires that the average number of nodes that can be protected at any time is upper bounded by a constant $B$.
-The second constraint defines the feasible set of $X_{i,k}$.
-Since $T$ is given, the expectation in the objective function can be moved into the summation in the numerator.
+where $L_i$ (a random variable) is the total number of defense applied to node $i$ during time $T$.
+In ~\eqref{generaldefender1}, $T-\sum_{k=1}^{L_i} \min(W_{i,k}+\alpha_{i,k},X_{i,k})$ refers to the total time when node $i$ is compromised and $L_iC_i^D$ is the overall move cost.
+The first constraint defines an upper bound $B$ of the average number of nodes that can be protected at any time.
+The second constraint in \eqref{eqa:defenderconstraint} defines the feasible set of $X_{i,k}$.